In this article:

 Consider how many people are involved in any collaborative hiring decision.
 Do you need multiple line managers, human resources teams, and executive stakeholders to sign off before offering a candidate the job?

-This is easy to achieve in an applicant tracking system where you can collaborate with fellow hirers throughout screening activities and the interview process.
+This is easy to achieve in an applicant tracking system where you can collaborate with fellow hirers and recruiters throughout screening activities and the interview process.
 If a candidate looks promising, send their details to the right people for their opinion or feedback.
 Quickly establish who has been consulted and view comments or questions in a single location.

 6. You’re not attracting a diverse selection of potential candidates